Skip to main content

 • Lifestyle habits: Smoking status.

-• Prescription details: Prescriber’s name, prescription purpose, medication history, preference for generic vs. brand-name, samples received from prescriber, photo of the prescription.
+• Prescription details: Prescriber’s name, reason for prescription, medication history, preference for generic or brand-name drugs, samples provided by the prescriber, and a photo of the prescription.

 • Medication use: Prescription medications filled at other pharmacies.